5. Running DFM on any OS

 Running DynFi Manager on FreeBSD 11.1 with MongoDB installed remotely

-Of course, various options can be written to config file, as described in DFM Configuration chapter.
-For tuning logs, refer to DFM Logs.
+Of course, various options can be written to the config file, as described in the DFM Configuration chapter.
+For tuning logs, refer to the DFM Logs chapter.

-If you are running DynFi Manager manually, using a file which has been downloaded from http://dynfi.com and DynFi Manager shows the message that there is a new version of DynFi Manager available, the upgrade procedure is very simple.
-The whole task is to download a new file and run it exactly the same way as previously.
+If you run DynFi Manager manually using a jar file downloaded from http://dynfi.com, and DynFi Manager displays a message indicating that a new version is available, the upgrade procedure is very simple.
+All you need to do is download the new file and run it in the same way as before.

-It might be easier to use one of the supported distributions, like Debian or Ubuntu.
-Then the upgrade of DynFi Manager is fully automatic, as described in Upgrading DynFi Manager.
+Alternatively, it might be easier to use one of the supported distributions, like Debian or Ubuntu.
+In that case, the upgrade is fully automatic, as described in the Installing DFM on Ubuntu section.